 Making a difference

-Our strategy helps us to attract the best talent.
+Our strategy helps us attract the best talent.
 Our employees become more engaged and motivated.
 We retain more of our valuable people.
-And we aim to minimise absences caused by mental health difficulties while enhancing our reputation as a caring employer.
+And we aim to minimise absences caused by mental health difficulties, while enhancing our reputation as a caring employer.

 Published: June 2017